The PEBB Program’s annual open enrollment is November 1 through 30. Learn more.

 Exception: If you or an enrolled dependent are enrolled in a Medicare Advantage plan, you must also send the PEBB Program a completed PEBB Medicare Advantage Plan Disenrollment form (Form D).
 PEBB insurance coverage will end on the last day of the month when the Medicare Advantage Form is received.

-Note: If you terminate your PEBB retiree coverage, you cannot enroll again later unless you regain eligibility for PEBB coverage, for example, by returning to employment in a PEBB, Washington State School district, educational service district, or charter school benefits-eligible position.
+Note: If you terminate your PEBB retiree insurance coverage, you cannot enroll again later unless you regain eligibility for PEBB coverage, for example, by returning to employment in a PEBB, Washington State School district, educational service district, or charter school benefits-eligible position.
 If you cancel coverage, any enrolled dependents’ coverage will be terminated as well.

 How do I defer my PEBB retiree coverage after enrollment?

 If you are a retiree enrolled in PEBB retiree insurance coverage, the PEBB Program must receive your change form and any other forms before you defer coverage.
 Enrollment will be deferred effective the first of the month following the date the PEBB Program receives your form.
 Exception: If the form is received on the first day of the month, coverage will end on the last day of the previous month.
 If you or an enrolled dependent are enrolled in a Medicare Advantage plan, you must also send the PEBB Program a completed PEBB Medicare Advantage Plan Disenrollment form (Form D).
 PEBB insurance coverage will end on the last day of the month when the Medicare Advantage Form is received.

 For additional information, see deferring coverage.